-(a) In conciliation proceedings a party to the dispute may appear in person or be represented only by—

-(1) a director or employee of that party and if a close corporation also a member thereof; or

-(2) any member, office bearer or official of that party’s registered trade union or registered employers’ organisation.

-[Rule 25(1)(a)(2) corrected by GNR.530 of 2004.]

-(b) In any arbitration proceedings, a party to the dispute may appear in person or be represented only by:

-(1) a legal practitioner;

-(2) a director or employee of that party and if a close corporation also a member thereof; or

-(3) any member, office-bearer or official of that party’s registered trade union or a registered employers’ organisation.

-[Rule 25(1)(b)(3) corrected by GNR.530 of 2004.]

-(c) If the dispute being arbitrated is about the fairness of a dismissal and a party has alleged that the reason for the dismissal relates to the employee’s conduct or capacity, the parties, despite subrule (1)(b), are not entitled to be represented by a legal practitioner in the proceedings unless—

-(1) the commissioner and all the other parties consent;

-(2) the commissioner concludes that it is unreasonable to expect a party to deal with the dispute without legal representation, after considering—

-(a) the nature of the questions of law raised by the dispute;

-(b) the complexity of the dispute;

-(c) the public interest; and

-(d) the comparative ability of the opposing parties or their representatives to deal with the dispute.

-(2) If the party to the dispute objects to the representation of another party to the dispute or the commissioner suspects that the representative of a party does not qualify in terms of this rule, the commissioner must determine this issue.

-(3) The commissioner may call upon the representative to establish why the representative should be permitted to appear in terms of this rule.

-(4) A representative must tender any documents requested by the commissioner, in terms of subrule (2), including constitutions, payslips, contracts of employment, documents and forms, recognition agreements and proof of membership of a trade union or employers’ organisation.

-[Rule 25 corrected by GNR.1748 of 2003.]

-Rule 25 Representation before the Commission

-(1)

-(a) In conciliation proceedings a party to the dispute may appear in person or be represented only by—
+(a) In conciliation proceedings a party to the dispute may appear in person or be represented only by -

-(i) if the party is an employer, a director or employee of that party and, in addition, if it is a close corporation, a member of that close corporation;
+(i) if the party is an employer, a director or employee of that party and, in addition, if it is a close corporation, a member or employee of that close corporation;

-(ii) any office bearer, official or member of that party’s registered trade union or registered employers’ organization;
+(ii) any member of that party’s registered trade union or registered employers’ organization or an office bearer or official as defined in the Act;

-(iii) if the party is a registered trade union, any office bearer, official or member of that trade union authorized to represent that party; or
+(iii) if the party is a registered trade union, any member of that trade union or any office bearer or official as defined in the Act and authorized to represent that party; or

-(iv) if the party is a registered employers’ organization, any office bearer or official of that party or a director or employee of an employer that is a member of that employers’ organization authorized to represent that party.
+(iv) if the party is a registered employers’ organization, any director or employee of an employer that is a member of that employers’ organization or any official or office bearer as defined in the Act and authourised to represent that party.

+(v) if a party is the department of labour, any employee or official of the department of labour.

-(b) Subject to paragraph (c), in any arbitration proceedings a party to the dispute may appear in person or be represented only by—
+(b) Subject to paragraph (c), in any arbitration proceedings a party to the dispute may appear in person or be represented only by -

-(i) a legal practitioner; or
+(i) a legal practitioner;

+(ii) a candidate attorney; or

-(ii) an individual entitled to represent the party at conciliation proceedings in terms of sub-rule (1)(a).
+(iii) an individual entitled to represent the party at conciliation proceedings in terms of sub-rule (1)(a).

-(c) If the dispute being arbitrated is about the fairness of a dismissal and a party has alleged that the reason for the dismissal relates to the employee’s conduct or capacity, a party is not entitled to be represented by a legal practitioner in the proceedings unless—
+(c) If the dispute being arbitrated is referred in terms of section 69(5), 73 or 73A of the BCEA or is about the fairness of a dismissal and a party has alleged that the reason for the dismissal relates to the employee’s conduct or capacity, a party is not entitled to be represented by a legal practitioner or a candidate attorney in the proceedings unless -